Mathematical Foundations of Regression Methods for the approximation of the Forward Initial Margin: Description of the Forward Initial Margin Problem

+\begin{itemize} \item The cost of funding forward Initial Margin for the bank; \item The forward Initial Margin amounts; \item The discounting of forward Initial Margin amounts, which also includes the impact of early default as characterised by the bank's and counterparty's funding spreads. \end{itemize}

-Note that the expectation $\mathbb{E}_{t}$ is taken on the whole integral.
-This is because certain simulation setups, like the one in \cite{AlbGimPie} and \cite{AlbaneseKVA}, feature explicitly modeled credit factors that lead to stochastic credit spreads and survival probabilities.
+Note that we have used the concept of netting set and counterparty.
+In general, a netting set is an ensemble of trades for which netting is allowed - therefore there is a one-to-many relationship between counterparty and netting sets, as one counterparty may hold more than one netting set when facing a bank.
+Furthermore, note that the expectation $\mathbb{E}_{t}$ is taken on the whole integral.
+This is because certain simulation setups, like the ones in \cite{AlbGimPie} and \cite{AlbaneseKVA}, explicitly model credit factors that lead to stochastic credit spreads and survival probabilities.
 If the simulation setup instead considers deterministic credit factors, the formula can be simplified as follows:

-Here our quantity of interest is $\mathbb{E}_{t}\left[IM(t)\right]$.
+Here the quantity of interest is $\mathbb{E}_{t}\left[IM(t)\right]$, which is a short for $\mathbb{E}_{t}\left[IM_C(\omega,t, t+\delta_{IM})\right]$.
 This is the expectation of the initial margin at time $t$, taken across all random paths $\omega$, conditional on the realization of the risk factors at time $t$.
-The initial margin is a path-wise random variable defined as \footnote{This is the simplest definition of initial margin, for alternative definitions see \cite{RiskBook}}
+The forward initial margin is a path-wise random variable defined as \footnote{This is the simplest definition of forward initial margin, for alternative definitions see \cite{RiskBook}.}

-Where: \begin{itemize} \item $p$ denotes the desired quantile (usually the $99\%$ quantile); \item $\Delta(\omega,t,\delta_{IM})$ is defined (in its simplest form\footnote{This is the simplest definition of netting set PnL, for further definitions see \cite{RiskBook}.}) as the change, conditional to counterparty default, in the netting set's value (i.e. profit and loss (PnL)) over a time interval $(t,t+\delta_{IM}]$:
+Where $p$ denotes the desired quantile (usually the $99\%$ quantile), $\Delta(\omega,t,\delta_{IM})$ is defined (in its simplest form\footnote{This is the simplest definition of netting set PnL, for further including cash flow adjustments see \cite{RiskBook}.}) as the change, conditional on counterparty default, in the netting set's value (i.e. profit and loss (PnL)) over a time interval $(t,t+\delta_{IM}]$.